MMA fighter McGregor appears in New York court on assault charges

-NEW YORK (Reuters) - Mixed martial arts fighter Conor McGregor appeared in a New York City courtroom on Friday on charges of assault stemming from a melee following a press event for a series of UFC fights to be staged at a Brooklyn arena.
+NEW YORK (Reuters) - Mixed martial arts fighter Conor McGregor was freed on $50,000 bail on Friday after appearing in a New York City courtroom on charges of assault stemming from a melee following a press event for a series of UFC fights to be staged at a Brooklyn arena.

-The sport’s best-known athlete and an international star, McGregor, 29, was dressed in a blue, long-sleeved golf shirt that hid his elaborate tattoos as he was escorted from the police station where he surrendered the previous night.
+The sport’s best-known athlete and an international star, McGregor, 29, appeared before the judge in a blue, long-sleeved golf shirt that hid his elaborate tattoos.
+He spent the previous night in custody after surrendering at a police station.

 He is charged with three counts of assault and one count of criminal mischief following the fracas at Brooklyn’s Barclay Center on Thursday evening.